 Well, this one was a bit befuddling.
 The choice of structure, where the storyline proceeds forward on odd chapters and backwards on even -- while clever -- ultimately made the book more difficult to appreciate.
-The unnecessary, and not entirely helpful, reversal at the end only distanced me even more.
-I have to say, the Series as a whole is shaping up to be unexpected and uneven.

 Finally back to science fiction, this brainy work is an interesting introduction to the Culture series.
 Originally piqued by the SpaceX naming of their recovery barges after characters in this series, I'm interested to see how it develops.
 While I enjoy the vivid imagery of this first book, I wasn't particularly in step with the characters or their motivations.
 Still, it was an interesting read and I've been told the series only gets better.